DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 He wasn't acquainted with her in real world, but this much was obvious.
 She is sharp.
-The moment they entered the room, this bodyguard woman Fairin had her eyes on Rinne.
+The moment they entered the room, this bodyguard woman Farin had her eyes on Rinne.
 Other races has certain eye-catching presence.
 Kai, himself, met lots of various people while training in martial arts, but never he met someone who clearly gave such _strong_ impression.